This search form (with id 3) does not exist!

 Dutch Football Club Austral Sydney

-Dutch Football Club Austral was a soccer club that was founded in Sydney, Australia, in 1949 by a group of Dutch immigrants.
-The club was named after the southern continent of Australia, which was sometimes
+Dutch Football Club Austral was a soccer club that was founded in Sydney by a group of Dutch immigrants, under the name Hollandia at the Black Tulip Restaurant in George Street in 1949.
+Its restaurateur

 Read More »